Contents

 Abstract type for bubble_pressure and bubble_temperature routines.

-Should at least support passing the y0 keyword, containing an initial vapour phase, if available.
+Should at least support passing the y0 keyword, containing an initial guess value for vapour phase, if available.

 source